 Bread.
 I think it is probably my all-time favorite food. 🙂

-I have always loved homemade bread, and I also enjoy making it (most of the time), but I used to always be frustrated with how quickly it got stale or moldy.
+I have always loved homemade bread, and I also enjoy making it, but I used to always be frustrated with how quickly it got stale or moldy.
 I always put my loaves into gallon ziplock bags as soon as they were cool, and they kept well for a few days, but deteriorated quickly after that.
 After much frustration and lots of research, I decided on another method of keeping my bread.